 Sleeping in zero gravity position alleviates this issue by giving you a safe, healing position in which to doze while helping your back heal.
 In fact, just 20 minutes a day in a zero gravity chair may provide the same amount of back repair from 8 to 10 hours of sleep.
 If sitting in your chair for 20 minutes can do all that, imagine what sleeping in zero gravity position could do.

 Another reason for sleeping in zero gravity position is the potential benefit for pregnant women.
 Pregnancy can bring a mix of joy and physical discomfort, but the zero gravity position offers a sanctuary for expectant mothers during stressful moments of their journey.

 The zero gravity sleeping position may help women get better sleep while pregnant as well as reduce swelling and inflammation in common areas like ankles and joints.

 Furthermore, it may help with preventing pregnancy complications such as preeclampsia by providing a safe place to sit and de-stress.
 In the zero gravity sleep position, pregnant women don’t have to worry about sleeping flat (which is often advised against during the third trimester) or added discomfort from uncomfortable sitting positions.

 Sleeping in zero gravity position during daytime naps may also help pregnant women who need a mid-day boost.
 Afternoon naps can help with feelings of lethargy and give pregnant women a way to relax and recharge.

-Bonus: Learn more about how the health benefits of zero gravity position during pregnancy after this.
+Bonus: Learn more about experiencing zero gravity back pain relief for pregnancy after this.